ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/wallet/wallet-issuance/customer-on-boarding/api-specification/registration/save-device-details-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="fcmId" required="true" %}
 Google firebase id for push notification.
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="gpsAccuracy" required="false" %}
+{% swagger-parameter in="body" name="gpsAccuracy" %}
 GPS location of the device
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="gpsLatitude" required="false" %}
+{% swagger-parameter in="body" name="gpsLatitude" %}
 GPS location of the device
 {% endswagger-parameter %}

-{% swagger-parameter in="body" name="gpsLongitude" required="false" %}
+{% swagger-parameter in="body" name="gpsLongitude" %}
 GPS location of the device
 {% endswagger-parameter %}